 The Avenir Next family is a highly legible sans-serif typeface and provides a clean and contemporary look for body copy, headlines, captions and callouts.
 Avenir Next is available in Ultra Light, Regular, Medium, DemiBold, Bold and Heavy, with italic versions of each.

-Please contact the Director of Marketing and Communications, Brittany Parker at
+Please contact the Director of Marketing and Strategic Communications, Melody Crickman,

-Official typefaces must be used in all collegiate-level print and digital materials including letterhead, business cards, website and marketing material.
+Official typefaces must be used in all collegiate-level print and digital materials including letterhead, business cards, website and marketing materials.

 Zoom Backgrounds for Meetings

 The virtual background feature allows you to display an image or video as your background during a Zoom Meeting.

 How to change your Zoom background on the desktop app.

 - Download the Zoom app for Mac or Windows.